Hitting Times in Markov Chains with Restart and their Application to Network Centrality: Main statements

+The expected number of steps in a cycle from one restart to another is $1/p$, and the expected number of cycles until we hit the set $H$ is roughly $1/P_\nu[\mbox{hit before restart}]$.
+Thus, the total expected steps is approximately equal to $1/(pP_\nu[\mbox{hit before restart}])$.
+This is only an approximation since we did not carefully take into account the impact of the first and the last incomplete cycles.
+It turns out that the factor $P_x[\mbox{no hit before restart}]$ gives the necessary correction.
+Theorem~\ref{thm:explsol} can be viewed as a generalization of the results of \cite{AL06,HS08} to the general state space from the finite state space.

-\begin{theorem} The following statements are equivalent. (a) $q(H)>0.$ (b) $V(x)=E_x[\eta_H]<\infty$ for each $x\in E.$ (c) $V(x)=E_x[\eta_H]<\infty$ for almost all $x\in E$ with respect to $q(dy).$ (d) $\sup_{x\in E}V(x)=\sup_{x\in E}E_x[\eta_H]<\infty$. \end{theorem} The proof of this theorem follows from the next lemma. \begin{lemma} Statements (a) and (c) in Theorem \ref{APZ2014Equivalencetheorem} are equivalent. \end{lemma} \textit{Proof.} Statement (a) implies statement (c) by Theorem \ref{thm:explsol}(b).
+We also have the following chain of equivalent statements. \begin{theorem} The following statements are equivalent. (a) $q(H)>0.$ (b) $V(x)=E_x[\eta_H]<\infty$ for each $x\in E.$ (c) $V(x)=E_x[\eta_H]<\infty$ for almost all $x\in E$ with respect to $q(dy).$ (d) $\sup_{x\in E}V(x)=\sup_{x\in E}E_x[\eta_H]<\infty$. \end{theorem} The proof of this theorem follows from the next lemma. \begin{lemma} Statements (a) and (c) in Theorem \ref{APZ2014Equivalencetheorem} are equivalent. \end{lemma} \textit{Proof.} Statement (a) implies statement (c) by Theorem \ref{thm:explsol}(b).
 It remains to show that statement (c) implies statement (a).
 To this end, suppose for contradiction that statement (a) does not hold, i.e., $q(H)=0.$ Then it follows from (\ref{APZ2014InvariantmeasureFormula}) that

 Thus, there exists a measurable subset $\Gamma$ of $E\setminus H$ such that

 and where

 Let $x\in \Gamma$ be fixed.
 Then by (\ref{eq:V1}) and (\ref{APZ2014G2})